kaiaai/sample-apps/usb-serial/README.md

 - navigate to My Files, create a sub-folder at Kaia.ai
 - upload all repository files into the new sub-folder
 - navigate to My Apps, click New App, fill out and submit app form to publish your new app

+## Deprecation
+Expect this API to be eventually deprecated in favor of WebUSB

 ## Serial API Overview
 ```js